-These models have been chosen based on the complete-Of course, these are all false promises - but the groomed ness of each stage and the way that they complement to believe them. each other.
+These models have been chosen based on the completeness of each stage and the way that they complement each other.
 A youth may approach us in any of the stages.
-The trafficker begins to expose the victim to the industry Interventions are available throughout the journey to limit they work for, through pornography, for example, or if the and mitigate risk.
-Stages of trafficking are ways to undertrafficker is having a romantic relationship with the victim, stand the experience, trafficking is not dependent on all by introducing more and more "tricks of the trade" into their stages occurring or occurring in chronological order. sex life.
-This is to get the victim to perceive the escalating MODEL 1 mistreatments and indignities as "normal" life.
-Boundary crossing may start to begin and be rewarded with gifts or The Stages of the Human Trafficking Process model (Fig. affection.
-1) depicts trafficking as a series of event-related stages, during which various risks and intervention opportunities Coercion: Even if victims initially offer consent, that conmay arise.
-By highlighting the diachronic (occurrences of youth in Canada.
+Interventions are available throughout the journey to limit and mitigate risk.
+Stages of trafficking are ways to understand the experience, trafficking is not dependent on all stages occurring or occurring in chronological order.

+MODEL 1

-sent is rendered meaningless by the actions of the traffickover time), synchronic (occurrences at each stage), and ers to exploit them for labour or services.
-Coercion includes geographic (physical location) aspects of the process, this threats of serious harm to, or physical restraint against, any model points to the cumulative nature of risk.
-This model is person, as well as psychological manipulation, document most applicable to the experience of domestic trafficking confiscation, and shame- or fear-inducing threats to share information or pictures with others or report to authorities.
-Threats may be made against loved ones, including Luring: Human trafficking may begin with traffickers family members, "street family," or pets.
-The treat of an assessing potential victims based on their vulnerability unmet need - whether shelter, food, esteem, substances, or and then luring them into a friendship or romantic relationattachment - may be also used as a coercive tool. ship, by giving them false hope for a better life.
+The Stages of the Human Trafficking Process model (Fig. 1) depicts trafficking as a series of event-related stages, during which various risks and intervention opportunities may arise.
+By highlighting the diachronic (occurrences over time), synchronic (occurrences at each stage), and geographic (physical location) aspects of the process, this model points to the cumulative nature of risk.
+This model is most applicable to the experience of domestic trafficking of youth in Canada.

+Luring: Human trafficking may begin with traffickers assessing potential victims based on their vulnerability - and then luring them into a friendship or romantic relationship, by giving them false hope for a better life.